mrgambal/vulyk/README.rst

 What is it?
 -----------

+We have a lot of tasks that can only be done manually.
-We have results produced by different NLP software that should be checked and verified manually.
+Those includes digitizing of scanned assets declarations, manual verification of results produced by different NLP software, stalking and so on.
 So, we decided to generalize those tasks a bit and build a platform with basic support for crowdsourcing using knowledge and chunks of code from the `unshred.it <http://unshred.it>`__ project.
 We don't use anything extraordinary: Flask, MongoDB, Bootstrap, jQuery etc (all trademarks are the property of their respective owners,